sinistersnare/Robson/README.md

 ## TODO: ##

-* In- and post- order for robson traversal?
+* In- and post-order for robson traversal?
 * Blog post on Traversals.
 Then replace the next section with a link to that.

 ## Why do I need the Robson traversal? ##